January 19

 Real transformation takes time, and a renewal effort risks losing momentum if there are no short-term goals to meet and celebrate.
 Most people won’t go on the long march unless they see compelling evidence within 12 to 24 months that the journey is producing expected results.
 Without short-term wins, too many people give up or actively join the ranks of those people who have been resisting change.

 Creating short-term wins is different from hoping for short-term wins.
 Actively look for ways to obtain clear performance improvements, establish goals, achieve the objectives, and reward people involved with recognition.
+If you want something to grow, pour champagne on it.

-Short URL & Title:
+Short URL & title:

 The crucial ingredient in successful business turnaround — http://www.torbenrick.eu/t/r/yfh